STEM-Dev/LightSourceAndShadow/_includes/README.md

 Try running with different number of light sources and the screen at different locations.
 Can you predict how the film will be exposed?

-Try different `ray-motions`… How does the film expose?
+Try different `ray-motions`.
+How does the film expose?
 Does this match your expectations?

 ## NETLOGO FEATURES